bprinty/Flask-Occam/docs/usage.rst

 ``@validate``
 +++++++++++++

 With any large-scale web application, establishing a client-server contract for requests is incredibly important for keeping development organized and code clean.
-This extension provides a mechanism for ...
+This extension provides a mechanism for defining endpoint contracts in a declarative way, which increases developer awareness of what's happening in the application, and reduces the need for boilerplate code to validate payload data.

-You could make payload validation as simple as built-in types:
+With the ``@validate`` decorator, you could make payload validation as simple as built-in types:

 .. code-block:: python